zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/MBA/mba.md

-## **STEP:1** Start creating a Data Miner Project
+## **STEP 1:** Start creating a Data Miner Project
 Before you begin working on a Data Miner Workflow, you must create a Data Miner Project, which serves as a container for one or more Workflows.
 Create a SQL Developer connection for a data mining user named dmuser.
 This user has access to the sample data that you will be mining.

-`Note:` If you have not yet set up Oracle Data Miner, or have not created the data mining user, you must first complete the tasks presented in the tutorial Setting Up Oracle Data Miner 19c Release 2, To create a Data Miner Project, perform the following steps:
+`Note:` If you have not yet set up Oracle Data Miner, or have not created the data mining user, you must first complete the tasks presented in the tutorial Setting Up Oracle Data Miner 19c Release 2, To create a Data Miner Project, perform the following steps.

 1. In the Data Miner tab, right-click the data mining user connection that you previously created, and select **New Project**, as shown here.
     ![](./images/mba1.jpg " ")